 When you use an augmented image datastore as a source of training images, the datastore randomly perturbs the training data for each epoch, so that each epoch uses a slightly different data set.
 The actual number of training images at each epoch does not change.
 The transformed images are not stored in memory.

 |Apply random affine geometric transformations, including resizing, rotation, reflection, shear, and translation, for training deep neural networks.
-For an example, see Transfer Learning Using AlexNet.|
+For an example, see Transfer Learning Using Pretrained Network.|

-|Apply identical affine geometric transformations to images and corresponding ground truth labels for training semantic segmentation networks (requires Computer Vision System Toolbox™).
+|Apply identical affine geometric transformations to images and corresponding ground truth labels for training semantic segmentation networks (requires Computer Vision Toolbox™).
 For an example, see Semantic Segmentation Using Deep Learning.|

-|Extract pairs of random patches from images or pixel label images (requires Image Processing Toolbox™).
+|Extract multiple pairs of random patches from images or pixel label images (requires Image Processing Toolbox™).
 You optionally can apply identical random affine geometric transformations to the pairs of patches.
 For an example, see Single Image Super-Resolution Using Deep Learning.|

 |Apply randomly generated Gaussian noise for training denoising networks (requires Image Processing Toolbox).|